 More than a dozen members of the Mount Saint Mary College community made presentations at the Dominican Higher Education Colloquium, held virtually from June 8 to 10.

-The colloquium was coordinated by the Dominican Higher Education Council.
+The colloquium was coordinated by the Dominican Higher Education Council and the Mount's Catholic and Dominican Institute.
 The theme of this year’s event was “Weaving a Tapestry of Universal Justice.”

 “This is the highest number of participants that the Mount has had, and it is a tangible sign of how the Dominican charism is vibrantly expressed and experienced within our campus community,” said Charles Zola, assistant to the President for Mission Integration, director of the Mount’s Catholic and Dominican Institute, and associate professor of Philosophy.